 3 Day Nagorno-Karabakh Road Trip

-On my most recent trip I visited Armenia, but after meeting another traveler on the shared taxi down from Tbilisi to Yerevan I set out to travel Nagorno-Karabakh with him and two Armenian sisters.
+I visited Armenia on my most recent trip, but after meeting another traveler on the shared taxi down from Tbilisi to Yerevan I set out to travel Nagorno-Karabakh with him and two Armenian sisters.
 The best part is, none of this was my idea!

 *Most countries do advise against travel to Nagorno-Karabakh (Republic of Artsakh) as there are no embassies or consulates to help you if something happens to you.
 There are occasional skirmishes with Azeri forces as the region is still recognized as a part of Azerbaijan.